Exploring Karnak's Great Temple of Amun, Luxor

 In the Central Court beyond the Third Pylon there were formerly four obelisks, two of them set up by Tuthmosis I and two by Tuthmosis II.
 One of these is still standing, together with the bases of the other three.
 It is 21.75 meters high and is estimated to weigh 143 tons.
 On each face of the obelisk are three vertical inscriptions, the central one being the dedicatory inscription by Tuthmosis I; the other two are additions by Ramses IV and VI.
 The obelisks erected by Tuthmosis I marked the former entrance to the temple.

 The Fourth Pylon, built by Tuthmosis I, is in a ruinous condition.
 The doorway, according to the relief inscription, was restored by Alexander the Great.
 Beyond the pylon is a colonnade, also ruined, which originally contained huge statues of Osiris set in niches and two obelisks of Aswan granite erected by Queen Hatshepsut, the tips of which were covered with electrum (an alloy of gold and silver).
-The right hand (south) obelisk lies broken on the ground, its upper part on a heap of rubble to the right; on the base are long inscriptions celebrating the power of the Queen.
+The right hand (south) obelisk lies broken on the ground, its upper part on a heap of rubble to the right; on the base are long inscriptions celebrating Hatshepsut's power as pharaoh.

 The left hand obelisk still stands erect to a height of 29.5 meters and an estimated weight of 323 tons.
 On each of the four faces is a vertical inscription recording the dedication of the obelisks and the fact that they were constructed in only seven months.
 On the upper part are reliefs depicting Hatshepsut, Tuthmosis I, and Tuthmosis III making offerings to Amun; the names and figures of Amun were defaced by Amenophis IV but restored by Seti I. Against the wall to the left is a granite statue of Tuthmosis kneeling and holding an altar in front of him.